Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "But not of a scout."

-"Never thought of myself as a scout before…" Tiny rumbled, thoughtfully rather than reluctantly.
+"Never thought of myself as a scout before..."
+Tiny rumbled, thoughtfully rather than reluctantly.

 "Why not, though?
 Hell, you’re CCT for fuck sake, how’re you gonna drop a bomb on stuff if you don’t know where it is?"

 Tiny smiled, "I’m usually there with a laser designator, but... yeah.
 I mean, in a way, I guess a combat controller is like a raider, or short-term recon.
 Hell, recon is a big part of the mission.
-It’s just... we’re only equipped for days, not weeks or even months, and the equipment load is already…"
+It’s just... we’re only equipped for days, not weeks or even months, and the equipment load is already..."

 He trailed off thoughtfully, and his lips moved silently as he did some mental arithmetic for a handful of seconds.
-"Armor, equipment, food as dense as we can package it, garbage... tablets for water, tablets to clean up latrines… Shit, you really do need a guy my size for this, don’t you?"
+"Armor, equipment, food as dense as we can package it, garbage... tablets for water, tablets to clean up latrines...
+Shit, you really do need a guy my size for this, don’t you?"

 "We really do," Miller said.
 "Though, none of this means you can't still take a swing at HEAT if you want to.
-But you’ll be blazing new trails, developing tactics and doctrine, you'll be collaborating with people from all across the special operations communities of the world, finding what makes sense, what doesn't… You might just find it rewarding, if you’ve got the chops for it."
+But you’ll be blazing new trails, developing tactics and doctrine, you'll be collaborating with people from all across the special operations communities of the world, finding what makes sense, what doesn't...
+You might just find it rewarding, if you’ve got the chops for it."

 He sat back and gave them both a daring stare. "*Do* you?"